redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/4.2-applying-config-to-controller/README.md

 ## Objective

 * Understand how to apply configuration to Controller
-* Merge declarative and prodecural tooling
+* Merge declarative and procedural tooling

 ## Step 1 - Creating a Job to Configure Controller
 These next two steps are the crux of this workshop: merging declarative and procedural tooling together to achieve a true end-to-end deployment, using the tools provided on top of a single platform.